B13rg/B13rg.github.io/_drafts/algo-props.md

 Documentation should outline the use case for the algorithm and how to apply it.

 It should also have information on how it fails.
-Users should be able to easily determine the cause of errors,
+Users should be able to easily determine the cause of errors, and have the tools/knowledge available to solve it themselves.

+Even if it is the most optimal algorithm ever constructed for a task, if it is not ergonomic to users than it will be forked or forgotten.

 * [The Art of README](https://github.com/hackergrrl/art-of-readme)